takuya/php-proc_open-wrapper/README.md

 }
 ```

-'php://temp' may be looks good, but that is not good. 'php//:temp' will be cast to file.
+'php://temp' may be looks good, but that is not all good.
+It will be cast to TEMP FILE.

 ```php
 $popen = new ProcOpen(['php','-i'],null,$env);